A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Result

 For element identification accuracy (${s_N}(g_a, g_b)$), VFG exhibits clear advantages.
 Its visibility-based surface connectivity enables the highest average accuracy (0.968), outperforming CCR (0.962) and BTG (0.899).
 BTG struggles in irregular spaces where walls fail to connect cleanly with ground and ceiling surfaces—such as bedrooms with overhanging window ledges.
 These cases are reliably identified by VFG, whereas CCR partially captures them but may omit certain horizontal faces that require reattachment in later processing.
 As room count increases, all three methods show declining ${s_N}(g_a, g_b)$ performance.

-Unlike ${s_N}$, the metric ${s_A}(g_a, g_b)$ evaluates both the number of detected space elements and their 2D boundary shapes.
-Here, CCR performs best, achieving an average ${s_A}$ of 0.875, compared with 0.570 for VFG and 0.620 for BTG.
-VFG’s low ${s_A}$ indicates that although it reliably locates space elements, it often fails to assemble them into coherent, closed boundaries.
+Unlike ${s_N}$, the metric ${s_{NA}}(g_a, g_b)$ evaluates both the number of detected space elements and their 2D boundary shapes.
+Here, CCR performs best, achieving an average ${s_{NA}}$ of 0.875, compared with 0.570 for VFG and 0.620 for BTG.
+VFG’s low ${s_{NA}}$ indicates that although it reliably locates space elements, it often fails to assemble them into coherent, closed boundaries.
 This limitation is correctable by tightening connectivity heuristics, but such improvements require substantially more topological computation.
-VFG and BTG also exhibit instability in ${s_A}$ across models, especially those with only a few thermal zones.
+VFG and BTG also exhibit instability in ${s_{NA}}$ across models, especially those with only a few thermal zones.

 Topological similarity, captured by ${nGED}(g_a, g_b)$, provides the most holistic indicator of graph-level correctness—a critical factor for downstream KG-based BEM generation.
 CCR again performs best (0.871), followed by VFG (0.753) and BTG (0.710).
 The variability in VFG stems from its stochastic ray-generation process.
-CCR’s performance also degrades with increased model complexity, reducing both ${s_A}$ and ${nGED}$.
+CCR’s performance also degrades with increased model complexity, reducing both ${s_{NA}}$ and ${nGED}$.

 CCR further delivers the highest computational efficiency.
 The metric $E(g_a)$ incorporates cleansing, post-processing, and 2LSB extraction (Table \ref{tab:topoEff}).
-BTG exhibits the highest computational cost because it must evaluate full face–face connectivity for both vertical and horizontal surfaces (Fig. \ref{ASG}), then reconstruct wall loops—operations involving repeated Boolean calculations.
+BTG exhibits the highest computational cost because it must evaluate full face-face connectivity for both vertical and horizontal surfaces (Fig. \ref{ASG}), then reconstruct wall loops—operations involving repeated Boolean calculations.
 BTG also inserts air-wall elements when boundaries are incomplete, increasing adjacency-solving overhead relative to CCR and VFG.
-In VFG, robustness improves with more rays, but this causes an exponential increase in ray–face intersection checks, making VFG substantially less efficient.
+In VFG, robustness improves with more rays, but this causes an exponential increase in ray-face intersection checks, making VFG substantially less efficient.

+On the consideration of complexity, (Table \ref{tab:topoEff}) most of the physical calculations based on set operation were claimed as $O(n^2log n)$ based on the $O(nlog n)$ for face intersection operation.
+Two layers of traversal including an intersection operation inside are required in VFG method which leads to the lowest efficiency for this 1LSB process.